-Equifax is yet another credit monitoring company that offers both commercial and personal services.
-They consumer and commercial data along with analytics and proprietary technology, to produce insights about credit reporting and credit monitoring, Equifax is also a company that is used for identity theft solutions, and features a 30-day trial membership based on these services.
+Equifax is a credit monitoring company that offers both commercial and personal services.
+They consumer and commercial data along with analytics and proprietary technology, to produce insights about credit reporting and credit monitoring.
+Equifax is also a company that is used for identity theft solutions and features a 30-day trial membership based on these services.